playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 };
 ```

 > In Vue, `v-bind` has a shorter syntax that does the same thing.
-If you axe the `v-bind` and leave the `:`, it works the same way.
+If you ax the `v-bind` and leave the `:`, it works the same way.
 >
 > This means that:
 >